davekinkead/thesis/chapters/01-introduction/chapter.md

 license: CC-BY-SA-NC
 ---

+- computational approaches have much to offer philosophy because they overcome the epistemic limitations associated with complexity, intractability, and emergence.

+- augmented argumentation offers additional benefits because it overcomes the key methodological challenges of simulation, namely reproducability and reliability.

 Computers are ubiquitous in our lives today.
 Computer networks allow us to connect and communicate with billions of people around the planet in milli-seconds.
 This connectedness is transforming they way people work.
 For some, that means working remotely from a beach in Thailand or a ski slope in Austria.
 For others, this connectedness is eroding job security as many functions from accounting to radiology are being outsourced to regions with lower wage costs.
 Either way computers are transforming our work.

 Computational approaches to investigation are also becoming more common place in academia.
 Computational Biologists use mathematical models and computer simulation to study behavioural, biological, and social systems.